georgiee/coding-for-kids/slides.md

 ^ I'm also Origami addicted...

 # [fit] Georgios Kaleadis
-+ Living in Munich, Germany, born 1984
++ Living in Munich, born 1984
 + Principal Frontend Developer for Sinnerschrader
 + Kids Coding Trainer
 + Origami addicted

 ---
-^ ...because Takeshi taught it to me in front of Osaka castle two years ago.
+^ ...after Takeshi taught it to me in front of Osaka castle two years ago.

 ^ Today I fold every day and I also created

-^ a project about virtual origami folding called Origamizake.
+^ a project about virtual origami folding

 ![fit](images/about.jpg)